X (formerly Twitter)

 Twitter is a social networking platform that facilitates the exchange of micro-blogs, known as "tweets," which can be up to 280 characters in length.
 Launched in 2006, it allows users to send and read tweets through various means, including web browsers, SMS, and mobile applications.
 With over 400 million monthly visitors and 255 million active users, Twitter serves as a global real-time communications platform.
 Its diverse user base includes world leaders, athletes, entertainers, and news organizations, contributing to its role as a significant source of information and engagement.
 The platform is available in more than 35 languages and has a strong presence in major cities worldwide, with headquarters in San Francisco and offices across the United States and internationally.

-Laskie is an online job-matching platform designed to improve the recruiting process by connecting candidates with tech job opportunities.
-It operates as a free software-as-a-service platform, allowing candidates to utilize features such as Candidate Drop, the Laskie Platform, and ReverseApply to attract hiring managers.
-The platform facilitates the discovery, interviewing, and qualification of candidates across various roles, including engineering, design, operations, finance, and executive positions.
-By streamlining the recruitment experience, Laskie aims to help both companies and job seekers achieve optimal matches in their employment endeavors.
+Laskie is a job-matching platform designed to enhance the recruitment process by prioritizing the needs of candidates.
+It operates as a free business-to-consumer software-as-a-service platform, allowing candidates to access various tools such as Candidate Drop, Laskie Platform, and ReverseApply to engage with hiring managers.
+The platform aims to streamline the job search experience across multiple sectors, including engineering, design, operations, finance, and executive roles.
+By facilitating efficient connections between companies and job seekers, Laskie helps candidates discover, interview, and qualify for roles that align with their career aspirations.

 OpenBack